 Labiaplasty is the surgical reduction of the labia minora, the inner lips of the vagina.
 It is an increasingly popular cosmetic surgery procedure.
-Women often consider treatment for what can be an embarrassing condition – labia enlargement.
+Women often consider treatment for what can be an embarrassing condition – enlarged labia.
 Surgery is performed by Dr. Paul Rottler here at our Seven Oaks Surgery Center under general anesthesia and usually takes less than one hour.

 Labial enlargement can be due to heredity, aging, pregnancy, or other causes.
 The surgical goal is to reduce the size of a woman’s labia minora and make them more symmetrical so they don’t protrude or hang beyond the labia majora.
 Women often consider the surgery for the following reasons:

 - Labial enlargement can be seen through clothing or observed in intimate situations

 Before a date is set for your labiaplasty, you will need to meet with Dr. Paul Rottler for a consultation.
 You will undergo a thorough exam, and Dr. Rottler will ask you about your complete medical history, including allergies and current medications or supplements.

 Discuss your goals for the procedure with Dr. Rottler.
 He will tell you what to expect regarding preparation, recovery, and more.